lvanschilfgaarde/lordcephei.github.io/pages/about.md

 + **LMTO-ASA:** The original formulation of the LMTO method included the Atomic Spheres Approximation (ASA).
 Crystals are divided up into overlapping spheres, and only the l=0 component of the potential inside each sphere is kept.
-This approxmation is very efficient --- speeds rival those found in empirical tight-binding approaches, but its range of validity is limited.
+This approximation is very efficient --- speeds rival those found in empirical tight-binding approaches, but its range of validity is limited.
 This is because sphere must fill space; hence there is a geometry violation that becomes severe if the